baja-ucsd/arduino-workshop1/README.md

 # arduino-workshop1

-Hello Control Team,;
+Hello Control Team,

-In this Arduino Workshop, you will learn about;
+In this Arduino Workshop, you will learn about
 (1) Github
 (2) Pycharm
 (3) Arduino